awesomemotive/wp101plugin/readme.txt

 == Changelog ==

-= 3.3 =
+= 4.0 =
-* We’ve added videos for the Jetpack plugin, provided that plugin is installed.
+* Jetpack and WooCommerce videos are now included, for a total of 90 tutorial videos!
+* Collapsible sections to make the long list of videos more manageable.
+* Added a Settings link on the Plugins page, if user is authorized.
+* Minor CSS revisions and bug fixes.

 = 3.2.3 =
 * Updated for new translation system on WordPress.org.